Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Finding region subpieces

 \section{Finding region subpieces}

 In Section~\ref{sec:overview}, we defined the region subpieces of a piece as the intersection between a region and a piece (Figure~\ref{fig:region-subpiece}).
-In this section, we show how to identify the region subpieces and the edges that are in them.
+In this section, we show how to identify the region subpieces and the edges that are in them so that we may use the min-separating cycle algorithm presented in the previous section.
 We start by identifying the set of regions $\mathcal R_P$ whose corresponding region subpieces of piece $P$ each contain a pair of unseparated faces (Section~\ref{sec:ident-region}).
 For each region $R \in \mathcal R_P$ we initialize the corresponding region subpiece $P_R$ as an empty graph.
 For each edge $e$ of $P$ we determine to what region subpieces $e$ belongs using lowest common-ancestor and ancestor-descendent queries in the region tree (Section~\ref{sec:ident-edges}).
-In Section~\ref{sec:SharedEdges} we show how to do all this in $O(r \log^2 n)$ time where $r$ is the size of $P$.
+We show how to do all this in $O(|P| \log^2 n)$ time (Section~\ref{sec:SharedEdges}), proving Theorem~\ref{thm:RegionSubpiece}.